windicss/docs/plugins/official/typography.md

 }
 ```

-No you can use the `prose` utility class (or one of the variants) on the wrapping element to style the HTML elements contained:
+Now you can use the `prose` utility class (or one of the variants) on the wrapping element to style the HTML elements contained:

 ```html
 <article class="prose">